 I pride myself on being a completely laid back, no-fuss photographer who uses minimal equipment to produce high-quality images.
 I love to travel light and I find excessive gear just slows me down with all the hassle.
 Natural light photography (especially for food) is my primary interest, and I will always consider real and authentic images superior to ones that are overworked and fussed upon.
 What is my style?
-I consider it natural, organic, light-filled, easy going, and elegantly casual, and lends itself well to lifestyle commercial & food uses as well as portraits for families, couples, children, and weddings.
-I vastly prefer color over black & white, and I take a lot of time and pride in getting my colors and light in just a certain way in my photos.
+I consider it natural, organic, light-filled, elegantly casual, and as easy going as a Southern accent.
+It lends itself well to beautiful wedding days with all its amazing details, as well as lifestyle & food commercial uses.

 And if you’re having a Halloween themed wedding?
 Well, we need to talk.
 I’m the Queen of Halloween, and I’m your wedding photographer.